 Most people have in their head that anyone who is being trafficked is a child.
 Yes, it is illegal for a child to be exploited through force, fraud or coercion, but it is also illegal to traffick anyone over the age of 18.
-This includes men and women.
+Victims of sex trafficking can be U.S. citizens, foreign nationals, women, men, children, and LGBTQ individuals.
+Vulnerable populations are frequently targeted by traffickers, including runaway and homeless youth, as well as victims of domestic violence, sexual assault, war, or social discrimination.
 The truth is that trafficking can happen to anyone who is vulnerable.
 At Rethreaded, our employees range in age from nineteen to fifty-four, and we have employed men and women survivors.

 3. Human Trafficking does not mean that a person is being moved around.

-Trafficking is defined as thedeal or trade in something illegal.
+Trafficking is defined as the deal or trade in something illegal.
 This means if a person is being sold as a commodity, they are a victim of human trafficking even if they have never left the city they were born in.
-For example, a man was recently arrested on 34 counts of human trafficking in Jacksonville.
-One of those victims was born and raised in Jacksonville and was controlled through, violence, coercion, and shame within these city limits.
+Sex trafficking occurs in a range of venues including fake massage businesses, via online ads or escort services, in residential brothels, on the street or at truck stops, or at hotels and motels.

 4. Survivors don’t often identify themselves as victims until they are out and receiving healing.

 Human trafficking breaks down a person mentally, physically, and emotionally.
-The traffickers' job is to make it seem like she had done something wrong, she is choosing this lifestyle and it is all her fault that all these bad things are happening.
+Sex traffickers use violence, threats, lies, debt bondage, and other forms of coercion to compel adults and children to engage in commercial sex acts against their will.
+The traffickers’ job is to make it seem like she had done something wrong, she is choosing this lifestyle and it is all her fault that all these bad things are happening.
 When a woman is able to leave the situation and regain what has been taken she can clearly see how she was exploited.
-It's a process that we see at Rethreaded over and over again.
+It’s a process that we see at Rethreaded over and over again.